partiban21/vagrant-puppet/puppet-single-centos-agent/README.md

+# Attempt #2

+Automate the process of building a Puppet Master and Puppet Server.
+Using the `factoryreset_vagrant_build.bat` to tear down and build up new instances of the boxes to ensure all changes are accounted for.

 # Setup
+1. `./factoryreset_vagrant_build.bat`

+OR

 1. Build the 2 vagrant boxes.
 (1 with Puppet Server, 1 with Puppet agent installed)
     - `vagrant up`